-- Students have a right to be notified of their ability to access campus counseling and health services. - Students and employees have a right to be notified of on- and off-campus supportive resources - All parties involved in sex/gender-based misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - Complainants have the right to seek mutual no contact orders, or similar lawful orders issued by criminal or civil courts, and may seek the help of the Title IX Coordinator or Public Safety in requesting and/or enforcing.
+- Students and employees have a right to be notified of on- and off-campus supportive resources, including counseling and health services. - All parties involved in sex/gender-based misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - Parties have the right to seek mutual no contact orders, or similar lawful orders issued by criminal or civil courts, and may seek the help of the Title IX Coordinator or Public Safety in requesting and/or enforcing.